hillaryke/hillaryke/README.md

 ---
 ## Hi I'm Hillary 👋
-I am a Maths and Computer Science student, a Full Stack developer.
+I am a Maths and Computer Science student, a Full Stack developer and machine learning enthusiast.
 I have a passion of learning and sharing my knowledge.

-- 🔭 I’m currently working on an ecommerce Microservices application
+- 🔭 I’m currently working on an react web development
 - 🌱 I’m currently learning *RemixJS* and *CS algorithms*
-- ⭐ I'm seeking ideas and collaboration

 ### :hammer_and_wrench: Languages and Tools :